Meningococcal Disease Fact Sheet

-What is meningococcal meningitis?
+What is meningococcal disease?

 What are the symptoms?

-What is the treatment for meningococcal disease?
+What is the best way to prevent meningococcal disease?